djplaner/blog/docs/2008/07/15/encouraging-use-of-learning-networks-and-dealing-with-me/index.md

 ---
+categories:
+- plescquni
+date: 2008-07-15 09:13:13+10:00
+next:
+  text: '"PLEs@CQUni: Why, What and How"'
+  url: /blog2/2008/07/15/plescquni-why-what-and-how/
+previous:
+  text: Scavenger hunt and other methods for getting into systems
+  url: /blog2/2008/07/15/scavenger-hunt-and-other-methods-for-getting-into-systems/
 title: Encouraging use of learning networks - and dealing with me
-date: 2008-07-15 09:13:13+10:00
-categories: ['plescquni']
 type: post
 template: blog-post.html
 ---